 - iii.
 Open the retort to use.
-Check that it is clean, or that any residue is a reagent compatible with the first reagent in the protocol. - 5.
+Check that it is clean, or that any residue is a reagent compatible with the first reagent in the protocol. - iv.
+If applicable, check the HistoCore I-Scan settings by going to Settings > Device (See 6.3.4 Device Settings). - 5.
 Prepare your cassettes and load them into baskets (see 2.2.4 Cassette Baskets). - 6.
 Tap on the icon of the retort you want to use.

 The Retort [...]
 Baskets screen appears.
-Note that each basket has a 2-D barcode on one of its anti-reflection tag.
-Scanning the barcode (or entering it by hand) is an optional step, but doing so will help you track tissue specimens as they progress through the laboratory. - 7.
-Optionally scan the baskets.
-The IDs appear on the Retort [...]
-Baskets screen.
-When you are finished, tap OK. - 8.
+This screen will look different depending on which scanner is in use.

+If you are using the barcode scanner, the following screen is displayed:

+Retort A Baskets

+Basket barcode

+٢

+-

+- Basket 1: Basket 2:

+- Basket 3:

+OK Cancel

+If you are using the HistoCore I-Scan optical scanner, the following screen is displayed:

+7. Optionally scan the baskets.

+If you are using the barcode scanner, you need to scan the basket ID only.

+If you are using the HistoCore I-Scan optical scanner, you need to scan the basket ID and also capture an image of the corresponding basket.
+The OK button is disabled until both are captured.

+- 8. When you are finished, tap OK. - 9.
 Place the baskets into the required retort and firmly close the retort lid.
-If the baskets were scanned, the number scanned will appear beside the retort's icon on the screen (see Table 3-1).
+If the baskets were scanned, the number scanned will appear beside the retort's icon on the screen (see Table 3-1).Great